preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/user-properties/index.rst

 Setup
 -------
-Available for type Sharepoint Term Set only.
+Available for type SharePoint Term Set only.
 For a property from a Sharepoint term set to work, it must be mapped using the list available under Setup.

 Deleting a user property
 ************************